Current Artists

 Micah Behr received his Doctorate in Viola Performance at UW Madison where he studied viola with Sally Chisholm and collaborative piano with Martha Fischer.
 His original compositions and transcriptions have been premiered by the Madison Bach Musicians and the Stoughton Chamber Music Players.
 He also composes music for Geneva Campus Church where he serves as Worship Director and Artist-in-Residence.

 GRAMMY Award-winning soprano Sarah Brailey, a co-founder of Just Bach, enjoys a versatile career that defies categorization.
 Praised by The New York Times for her “radiant, liquid tone,” and by Opera UK for “a sound of remarkable purity,” she is a prolific vocalist, cellist, recording artist, and educator.
 Sarah’s numerous career highlights include performing Handel’s L’Allegro, il Penseroso ed il Moderato with the Mark Morris Dance Group, serenading the Mona Lisa with John Zorn’s Madrigals at the Louvre in Paris, and performing the role of The Soul in the world premiere recording of Dame Ethel Smyth’s The Prison, for which she received the 2020 GRAMMY Award for Best Classical Solo Vocal Album.
-Sarah is the Director of Vocal Studies at the University of Chicago and the Artistic Director of the Handel Aria Competition. www.sarahbrailey.com.
+Other notable project includes performing Julia Wolfe’s Her Story with the Lorelei Ensemble and the Boston, Chicago, Nashville, National, and San Francisco Symphony Orchestras.

 Baritone Ryne Cherry’s past season highlights include performances of Purcell’s The Fairy-Queen with Portland Bach Experience, a national tour of Wayne Shorter and Esperanza Spaulding’s jazz-opera Iphigenia, regular appearances with Handel and Haydn Society including Bach’s Magnificat with Raphael Pichon and Bach’s St. Matthew’s Passion with Bernard Labadie and the Orchestra of St. Luke’s at Carnegie Hall, and his debut with Miami-based Seraphic Fire in concert of music for men’s voices.
 He spent this past summer as a Virginia Best Adams Fellow at Carmel Bach Festival in California.
 Solo oratorio appearances include Fauré’s Requiem (Nashoba Valley Chorale), Beethoven’s Mass in C and Mendelssohn’s Die erste Walpurgisnacht (Back Bay Chorale), Dvořák’s Te Deum and Orff’s Carmina Burana (Symphony Pro Musica), plus premieres of several new works by living composers.
 Ryne is the current Vocal Co-Director of Just Bach. http://www.rynecherry.com